rproskuryakov/rproskuryakov.github.io/content/posts/embedding-storage-computation-architecture.md

 ## Introduction

-Large Language Models are the latest breakthrough in AI field.
-Since their discovery they are embedded in search engines, chat-bots and recommender systems.
-A lot of the systems leverage Retrieval-Augmented Generation (RAG).
-This shift has transformed the tools ML engineers use in their production environments.
-Yet, one major challenge complicated by RAG systems often overlooked.
-Majority of these systems use vector search.
+Large Language Models are one of the biggest breakthrough in the AI field.
+Since their discovery they have become a go-to solution in search engines, chatbots and recommender systems.
+Also, plenty of systems leverage Retrieval-Augmented Generation (RAG) or the agentic approach.
+This shift has drastically transformed the tools ML engineers use in their production environments.
+One major challenge in LLM systems is usually overlooked though.

+Majority of the LLM systems use vector search which is not new.
-Vector search is not a new thing.
-It it widely adopted in the industry since the word2vec discovery.
-Not only in NLP but in other branches of machine learning.
-Recommender Systems and CV based on embeddings as well.
+It has been widely adopted in the industry since the word2vec discovery.
+Not only in NLP but in other branches of machine learning too.

 The problem is how to choose a proper way of vector storage, computing and search.
-Also it's hard to tune a specific tool for a particular task.
-There are more than few ways to build a vector index.
-Number of hyperparameters scale greatly.
+Another issue is that it's hard to tune a specific tool for a particular task.
+There are more than few ways to build a vector index so the number of hyperparameters scale greatly.

-There are plenty of proprietary and open-source vector databases nowadays.
+Nowadays, there is a wide spectrum of proprietary and open-source vector databases available.
 The list grows every month.
-While they serve the common purpose the devil's in the details.
-Some vector databases such as pgvector offer seamless integration with your tech stack.
-Others like Faiss focus on ease of use and performance.
+Although they serve the common purpose the devil's in the details.
+While some vector search engines such as pgvector offer seamless integration with your tech stack others like faiss focus on ease of use and performance.

 Despite this, building a reliable solution has become more challenging than ever.
 Integrating it into your infrastructure adds another layer of complexity.
 Do you need only online vector search, or do you also need scheduled pipelines?
-What about your data analytics and data scientists who want to run ad-hoc queries?
+What about your data analytics and data scientists who would like to run ad-hoc queries?
 It's important to keep these needs in mind.
-Of course, there is no silver bullet.
+Naturally, here is no silver bullet.
 Some companies don't even need a vector database, naive search with numpy fits them.
 Others need a high-load solution for billions of vectors updated every second.

-This post is an attempt to provide a framework for designing such systems, a list of points to consider.
-I hope they'll help you in tailoring existing tools for your task at hand.
+This post is an attempt to provide a framework for designing such systems and list of points to consider.
+I hope they'll help you in tailoring existing tools for your particular task.

 ## Taxonomy of Vector Databases

- indexing strategies; tradeoffs: scaling, performance, ease of integration)

-There are two main types of dbms.
+DBMS commonly divided into client-server and embedded.
-Client-server is the type we are all familiar.
-Even more, this type is major in the current systems.
+Client-server is the type all are familiar with as this type is present in the majority of IT-systems.

-But, the new (or not so) dbms type emerge.
+But the new (or not so) DBMS type has been emerging.
 Meet embedded databases.
 Actually, you already know one!
-SQLite is one.
-One could argue that sqlite is not built for a production environment.
+SQLite is a great example.
+Both LanceDB and faiss are the examples of embedded vector databases.

-Also, the dbms can be divided into OLTP (Online Transactional Processing) and OLAP (Online Analytical Processing).
+Another classification of DBMS is a division into OLTP (Online Transactional Processing) and OLAP (Online Analytical Processing).
+OLTP databases are meant to work under enormous load with requests being small queries.
+OLAP, on the other hand, are meant for big complex queries which can use lots of joins and other aggregations.
-PostgreSQL is an OLTP example whilst GreenPlum as an OLAP one.
+PostgreSQL is an OLTP example whilst GreenPlum is an OLAP one.

-One can balanced latency, recall, storage and overall cost by using different indexing algorithms.
+Balancing between latency, recall, storage and overall cost can be achieved by usage of different vector indexing algorithms.
-The most known is HNSW but there a a lot more.
-People even use quantization to lower the vectors' memory requirements and to speed up vector search even more.
+The most popular is HNSW but the choice set is much bigger.
+Even more, there are other options available such as quantization to lower the vectors' memory requirements and to speed up vector search further.

 ## Use Cases